 HON is a legacy brand in commercial office furniture, and the Exposure brings that commercial-grade reliability to the budget market.
 We measured the seat foam density and found it to be significantly firmer than typical imported budget models, ensuring it retains its shape for years.
 The chair features a straightforward, no-nonsense design with height- and width-adjustable arms.
 The lumbar support is integrated into the tension of the mesh backrest rather than using a separate plastic pad, creating a softer, more dispersed lower back support.
 It holds up to 250 pounds and uses a reinforced resin base that survived our rigorous stress testing without a single hairline fracture.

-Its primary strength is its bulletproof warranty and commercial build standards.
+Its primary strength is its commercial build standards.
 You will not find rattling parts or misaligned screw holes here.
 On the downside, the design is visually boring and the backrest does not recline as deeply as its competitors.
 Choose the HON Exposure if you value long-term reliability and a firm, traditional sitting experience over flashy features.

 5. FlexiSpot OC3B Ergonomic Executive Chair